dcmoss87/PDF2Audiobook/README.md

 ## Getting Started

 This project was developed using [Visual Studio Code on Windows](https://code.visualstudio.com/docs/setup/windows).
-Below is a code snippet from the program showing how the gui was initialized.
+Below is a code snippet from the program showing how the gui panel was initialized.
 ```python
 gui = tkinter.Tk()
 gui.title("PDF to Audiobook")